agworkgit/agworkgit/README.md

-# 👋 Hi, I'm Alex
+# Hi, I'm Alex

 Full Stack Developer | MERN | React | Node.js | TypeScript | Jest | Data & Automation

-I’m a developer who pivoted into engineering after years managing £1.8M worth of client accounts taught me how to solve problems under pressure.
+I pivoted into software engineering after years managing a client portfolio worth £1.8M, my previous experiences have taught me a lot about how to solve business problems under pressure.

-One line of JavaScript hooked me — and I’ve since built complete full-stack applications, strengthened my fundamentals through an edX bootcamp, and am now deepening my skills through a Computer Science degree at Goldsmiths.
+However, I got hooked by programming and the field of Computer Science while attending an Agile oriented Web Development bootcamp, where it became clear to me that I could be solving problems in the digital realm for not only one person at a time but for magnitudes more, I’ve since built complete full-stack applications, I put continuous emphasis on strengthening my core fundamentals in data and algorithms, and am now deepening my architectural and computational skills through a Computer Science degree at Goldsmiths.

-I build practical, production-minded applications with a strong focus on clean UI, data flows, API integration, and automated testing.

-# 🛠️ Tech Stack & Tools
+# Tech Stack & Tools
+## Operating Systems

+Linux, MacOS, Windows

 ## Languages

-JavaScript (ES6+), TypeScript, SQL, HTML5, CSS3
+JavaScript (ES6+), TypeScript, Python, SQL, Shell (Bash), HTML5, CSS3

 ## Frontend